veenayaksirohi/Android-App-for-Car-Parking-Project/CODE_STYLE.md

    - Use PascalCase for file names
    - Match file name with primary class name
    - Use descriptive names that reflect the content
+   - Feature-specific files should be in their respective feature packages

 2. **Classes and Objects**
    - Use PascalCase
    - Use nouns or noun phrases
    - Avoid abbreviations unless widely known
+   - Suffix interfaces with 'Interface' (e.g., `RepositoryInterface`)
+   - Suffix abstract classes with 'Base' (e.g., `BaseViewModel`)

 3. **Functions**
    - Use camelCase
    - Use verbs or verb phrases
    - Start with a verb for actions
    - Use descriptive names that indicate purpose
+   - Use suspend modifier for coroutine functions

 4. **Variables and Properties**
    - Use camelCase
    - Use nouns or noun phrases
    - Make names descriptive and meaningful
    - Avoid single-letter names except for loops
+   - Use val instead of var when possible

 ### Code Formatting